netzpirat/haml-coffee/README.md

 [JavaScriptMVC](http://javascriptmvc.com/), [KnockoutJS](http://knockoutjs.com/) and others, or on the server-side in frameworks like [Express](http://expressjs.com/).

+You can try Haml Coffee online by visiting [Haml Coffee Online](http://haml-coffee-online.herokuapp.com/).

 ## Installation

 Haml Coffee is available in NPM and can be installed with: